ApiLogicServer/Docs/docs/Tech-Toaster.md

 The screenshots above illustrate remarkable agility.
 This system might have taken weeks or months using conventional frameworks.

 But it's more than agility.
-The *level of abstraction* here is very high, brings a level of simplicity that enables you to create microservices -- even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.
+The *level of abstraction* here is very high, bringing a level of simplicity that enables you to create microservices -- even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.

 There are 3 key elements that deliver this speed and simplicity:

-1. **Microservice Automation:** instead of slow and complex framework coding, just plug in your database for a running API and Admin App
+1. **Microservice Automation:** instead of slow and complex framework coding, just plug into your database for a running API and Admin App

 2. **Logic Automation with Declarative Rules:** instead of tedious code that describe ***how*** logic operates, rules express ***what*** you want to accomplish